deeppavlov/DeepPavlov/deeppavlov/models/spellers/error_model/README.md

 #### Usage example
 This model expects a sentence string with space-separated tokens in lowercase as its input and returns the same string with corrected words.
-Here's an example code that will read input data from stdin line by line and output resulting text into stdout:
+Here's an example code that will read input data from stdin line by line and output resulting text to the `output.txt` file:

 ```python
 import json